cattlepi/cattlepi/doc/BOOT.md

 This part specifically talks about how CattlePi works within the boot context and not about the whole boot process.

- * The **initfs** will contains the initramfs and the kernel is instructed via options both in config.txt (initramfs cattleinit.cpio followkernel) and cmdline.txt (initrd=-1) to load and start the initramfs.
+ * The **initfs** image contains the initramfs and the kernel is instructed via options both in config.txt (initramfs cattleinit.cpio followkernel) and cmdline.txt (initrd=-1) to load and start the initramfs.
  * Once it starts, it will run the init script within the initramfs.
 The init script will invoke all the logic needed.
 It will:
  * [Download the configuration](https://github.com/cattlepi/cattlepi/blob/2168b9a0ca742d87dd63b6c8ca13dcd6b2254b44/builder/resources/usr/share/initramfs-tools/scripts/cattlepi-base/helpers#L116) associated with the device from <endpoint>/boot/<device_id>/config
  * [Download the images](https://github.com/cattlepi/cattlepi/blob/2168b9a0ca742d87dd63b6c8ca13dcd6b2254b44/builder/resources/usr/share/initramfs-tools/scripts/cattlepi-base/helpers#L130) specified in the config